-For purposes of Code Section 162(m), the material terms of the performance goals for awards granted under the 2005 Plan include: (1) the employees eligible to receive compensation; (2) the description of the business measures on which the performance goals may be based; and (3) the maximum amount, or the formula used to calculate the maximum amount, of compensation that can be paid to an employee under the arrangement.
-Each of these aspects is discussed below, and stockholder approval of this proposal 3 constitutes approval of each of these aspects for purposes of the Code Section 162(m) stockholder approval requirements.
+- · the employees eligible to receive compensation; - · the description of the business measures on which the performance goals may be based; and - \cdot the maximum amount, or the formula used to calculate the maximum amount, of compensation that can be paid to an employee under the arrangement.

+Each of these aspects is discussed in this Proposal 3, and stockholder approval of this Proposal 3 constitutes approval of each of these aspects for purposes of the Section 162(m) stockholder approval requirements.